-Whites represent between 55% and 60% of our total production, depending on the year, because sometimes we produce less red or less white, depending on the quality of the vintage.
+Whites represent between 55% and 60% of our total production, depending on the year, depending on the quality of the vintage.
 But overall, it's roughly balanced.
 Although in some areas, we're way more known for the white wines and some people expect our white wine percentage to be higher.
-This is because, I think, our white wines really stand out due to the characteristics of the soil, the climate and the varietals.
+This is because our white wines really stand out due to the characteristics of the soil, the climate and the varietals.
 But the production is balanced.

 The red indigenous grape is Aglianico.
 Aglianico has a Greek origin, it comes from the Greek word, "Hellenica".
 It came all the way down, in reality, from Anatolia, Turkey, to Greece, to Puglia to Campania.
 And in the Taurasi area, Taurasi is a name of a town, Aglianico becomes a Taurasi, if it undergoes a certain aging protocol like Barolo and Nebbiolo, the same relationship.
 And Aglianico found in the Taurasi town has the best terroir, the best area to express itself because of the volcanic, sandy soil.
 Aglianico is one of the last varietals to be harvested in Italy, in the beginning of November.
 The fruit is incredible.
 The fruit is very rich, but at the same, because of the volcanic soil, the minerality shows in the aftertaste.
 There is one element that is typical of all Aglianicos, and in particular, the Taurasi.
 If you do a correct job with the oak, there is almost this wild element of wet wood to it, or something like wet forest floor.
 This is an element that is typical to some Italian wines, also some Sangiovese from some areas, and is very typical of Aglianico.
 Wines made from Aglianico enjoy incredible longevity.
 Wines can be drunk after 30 years easily.
 The harvest has very high acidity, which supports this longevity, and I think it is one of the great Italian red varietals.

-And you also make some wonderful white wines.
+You make wonderful white wines.
 Can you tell us about those varieties?

 Of the whites, we have three varietals.
 In Irpinia, the Avellino town where the winery is located, we have two.
 We have Fiano di Avellino, coming from the Latin word, "apianos", because it has a very sweet juice and it was loved by bees, "apis" in Latin.
 And then Greco, Greco coming from "Greek", so coming from Greece, giving birth to the Greco di Tufo, so there are two DOCG.
 Tufo is a name of a town, and Greco becomes Greco di Tufo, is the Greco grapes are sourced from the area.
 It's in one of the smallest DOCG in Italy.
 Today, I think there are no more than 800 hectares of planting of Greco.
 Greco is very extreme because it grows well on chalky soil and the vine has to really fight hard to feed the grape.
 So it's one of the lowest yielding varietals in Italy, and is one of the most concentrated.
 The color is very dark, it's a very intense yellow.
 It has this very long and almost harsh aftertaste which may make you think it went through oak, but it doesn't.